godotengine/godot-docs/classes/class_os.rst

 :ref:`StdHandleType<enum_OS_StdHandleType>` **STD_HANDLE_CONSOLE** = ``1``

 Standard I/O device is a console.
-This typically occurs when Godot is run from a terminal with no redirection.
-This is also used for all standard I/O devices when running Godot from the editor, at least on desktop platforms.
+This typically occurs when Redot is run from a terminal with no redirection.
+This is also used for all standard I/O devices when running Redot from the editor, at least on desktop platforms.

 .. _class_OS_constant_STD_HANDLE_FILE: